 “Ghost” releases in China on April 7, a week after its North American outing on March 31.
 It had its world premiere last week (March 16) in Tokyo, followed by another gala in Seoul, Korea, the next day.

-Last summer Weiying announced a slate of movie productions under the Nextainment label.
-In December it set up a Hong Kong-based subsidiary Weiying Galaxy Entertainment for investment in overseas movies.
+Last summer Weying announced a slate of movie productions under the Nextainment label.
+In December it set up a Hong Kong-based subsidiary Weying Galaxy Entertainment for investment in overseas movies.

 Prior to that, in May, it took a stake in YG Entertainment, the Korean artist management and production group that represents “Gangnam Style” musician Psy.